Visa policy of Morocco: Visa exemption

-Electronic Travel Authorization (AEVM)
+Electronic Travel Authorisation (AEVM)

-Electronic Travel Authorization (AEVM) is required for nationals of countries exempt from visa requirements.
+Citizens of countries exempt from visa requirements must obtain an Electronic Travel Authorisation (AEVM).
 In the future, AEVM will apply to all visa-exempt countries, except for nationals with a valid Moroccan residence permit, transit passengers and spouses of Moroccan citizens.
 Those married to Moroccan nationals must provide supporting documents upon arrival.

-Citizens of the following countries do not require a visa but must obtain an AEVM (ETA) in advance to enter Morocco.
+Citizens of the following countries do not require a visa but must obtain an AEVM in advance to enter Morocco.